aridjayarecipes/cutesrecipes.web.app/content/post/2003-steps-to-make-ultimate-dahi-bhalle.md

 Dahi bhalle is one of the most favored of current trending foods on earth.
 It's enjoyed by millions daily.
 It's easy, it's quick, it tastes delicious.
 Dahi bhalle is something which I have loved my whole life.
 They're fine and they look wonderful.

 These are deep fried fritters made with lentils.
 If the oil is cold, it will soak a lot of oil.
 So medium heat is what it needs to be.
-Delhi ke best dahi bhalle &amp; mineral water wale golgappe
+Delhi ke best dahi bhalle & mineral water wale golgappe

 To begin with this particular recipe, we must prepare a few components.
 You can have dahi bhalle using 16 ingredients and 11 steps.
 Here is how you can achieve it.